John and Margaret Bell House: History

 John Bell, in partnership with E. D. Lay, started a nursery business in Wisconsin in 1832, selling a variety of plants and trees.
 He acquired the property on which the Bell house sits in 1852, and either moved into an existing house on the property, or, according to local lore, built a new house.
 Bell was also a local politician and a member of the Wisconsin Assembly in 1853.
 By 1858, however, he was out of the nursery business, possibly due to a pest called "bark louse".
 Thereafter, he was a farmer.
 Bell died in 1884 at 77 years of age.
-His wive lived until 1902, his heirs then sold the farm to a sister, who held it until 1914 when it passed from the family.
+His wife lived until 1902, his heirs then sold the farm to a sister, who held it until 1914 when it passed from the family.

 The house is significant as an example of a vernacular stone house built from locally quarried sandstone.
 The quarry was originally opened by the Strangite Mormons, who had settled in the Burlington area in the 1840s.
 The house is larger than other stone houses in the area, at 62 feet by 30 feet.
 It is built of two layers of the unusually thin sandstone blocks sold by the Mormon quarry.